slowernews/wisdom-tldr/chapters/introduction.md

 <!--
 > *'I'd rather be hated for who I am, than loved for who I am not.' -- Kurt Cobain'*
+> *'Men occasionally stumble over the truth, but most of them pick themselves up and hurry off as if nothing ever happened.' -- Winston S. Churchill*
 > *'Quem não chora não mama.'*
 > *'How we spend our days is how we spend our lives.' -- Annie Dillard*
 > *'Só os mais corajosos conseguem fazer a paz' -- Trump*

 Life is not something that “has' meaning -- it’s something we give meaning to.
 You don’t “end up' with a meaningful life, you create it.